SuitestAutomation/suitest-js-api-mocha-demo/README.md

 ## Demo set up for Suitest JS API with Mocha test runner

+Demo set-up is targeting `test/` folder in this repo.
+Dummy test example would run on any HTML-based app, so you can use your own app for testing.

 1. Copy `.suitestrc.dist` file as `.suitestrc` and fill in it's contents with your values according to [documentation](https://suite.st/docs/suitest-api/setup/#environment-setup).
-2. Write your tests in `test/` folder.
-There is an example in `test/dummy.test.js`.
-3. In terminal run `yarn` or `npm i`.
+2. In terminal run `yarn` or `npm i`.
-4. Run `yarn interactive` or `npm run interactive` for interactive mode or `yarn automated` or `npm run automated` for automated.
+3. Run `yarn interactive` or `npm run interactive` for interactive mode or `yarn automated` or `npm run automated` for automated.
-5. In order to debug your test, run `yarn debug` or `npm run debug` and connect debugger to `localhost:9121`.
+4. In order to debug your test, run `yarn debug` or `npm run debug` and connect debugger to `localhost:9121`.
  More info on debugging can be found in [our docs](https://suite.st/docs/suitest-api/debugging/).

  ## Example tests

- In `watchMeTests` folder you can find some suitest tests written for WatchMe app (every suitest account has this app by default).
-Those tests rely on some elements from suitest "Element repository" and configuration where base url set to `http://file.suite.st/sampleapp/index-hbbtv.html` - hbbtv configuration in WatchMe app.
+ In `watchMeTests` folder you can find some Suitest tests written for WatchMe app (every Suitest account has this app by default).
+Those tests rely on some elements from Suitest "Element repository" and configuration where base url set to `http://file.suite.st/sampleapp/index-hbbtv.html` - HbbTv configuration in WatchMe app.
 So make sure you properly adjusted `.suitestrc` file and then you can launch them with `npm run interactive:watchMe` or `npm run automated:watchMe`.